SergioManzano10/Omic-Data-Analysis-Master-UVIC-/Epigenomics /ATAC-seq/README.md

-The code to solve Epigenomics Task about "4.
+* The code to solve Epigenomics Task about "4.
 EN‐TEx ATAC‐seq data: downstream analyses and "5.
 Distal regulatory activity" is provided in the Assignment Code.txt.

+* The other ones are additional files.